cyanite-ai/aws-marketplace/audio_analyzer/README.md

 - For real-time inference, the 60s timeout may exceed needed processing time for longer audios using cpu-bound machines
 - to circumvent these limitations, we recommend using asynchronous inference

 For more information on deployment, please refer to the [Sagemaker Documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/deploy-model.html).

+The Audio Analyzer supports a variety of file formats: `mp3`, `wav`, `m4a`, `mp4` and `mpga`.
+Audio can either be mono or stereo and should have at least a bitrate of 128kbit/s for MP3 files or comparable for other formats.

 Calling the server is done via REST.
 We recommend using the [Sagemaker Python SDK](https://sagemaker.readthedocs.io) for handling invocations.
+Audio data is expected to be send as binary data within the data field of a POST request.

 Examples for setting up and calling endpoints using the Sagemaker Python SDK can be found in the [examples](examples) section.
 ___